-Our IP leak tests show that AVG Secure VPN isn’t leaking.
+Our IP and DNS leak tests show that AVG Secure VPN isn’t leaking.

 Multihop servers route your traffic through a second VPN server, which adds a second layer of encryption to your traffic.
 Multihop or cascaded VPNs make you significantly more difficult to track and identify because of the extra hop(s).

 AVG Secure VPN does not support multihop servers at this time.
 Multihop servers chain two or more VPN servers together, multiplying the encryption.

 I was a bit surprised, while researching this review, that AVG Secure VPN doesn’t provide a VPN server list on its website.
 I wanted to know how many servers it had and whether they were owned or rented.